TarsCloud/TarsprotocolProxy/README.en.md

 - `OBJ`: `TarsProxyObj`
 - `Protocol`: `not TARS`

-Click `get port` to automatically generate the port.
+Click `get port` to automatically generate the port(It is recommended to use a fixed port 8300).

 ![](docs/images/tars_proxy_deploy_en.png)